-Device Advice for End of Life and End of Service Life Equipment
+End of Life (EOL) vs. End of Service Life (EOSL)

-If your device has reached its EOSL then there's no need to worry.
-This simply means that the original manufacturer will no longer be offering technical support and maintenance for your product.
+So, what does EOSL mean?
+When your device has reached its EOSL or end of service life that means the original manufacturer will no longer offer technical support, maintenance, or software updates for your product.
+Like we mentioned, this usually happens a few years after the device has gone EOL.
+Sometimes people also use the terms “end of support” or “end of support life” when referring to this stage.
 If you haven't already, you can easily start a support contract with a third party maintenance provider (most often for a lot cheaper too) and carry on with business as usual.
 Just like EOL, your devices can function long after their EOSL dates with the support and maintenance of a TPM provider.
-There's no need to throw anything out just because the OEM said to; your equipment may still be valuable and have a long life ahead of it.
+There's no need to throw anything out just because the OEM said so; your equipment may still be valuable and have a long life ahead of it.

 Extend the life of your equipment

-Why should you trust a TPM provider with your EOSL equipment?
+Why trust a TPM provider with your EOSL equipment?

-Once you've figured out your device's EOSL date, it's time to start planning ahead.
 Here's how moving your support and maintenance contracts to a third party maintenance provider can save you time, money, and stress.
-OEM service contracts usually become more expensive as your device nears its EOSL.
-This is a way of nudging you to buy their latest a greatest product.
-Once your device actually does reach its EOSL, OEMs don't provide any more support and maintenance to that product, strong-arming you into an "upgrade".
+OEM service contracts usually become more expensive as your device nears its EOSL date.
+This is a way of nudging you to buy their latest and greatest product.
+Once your device actually does reach its EOSL, OEMs don't provide any more support and maintenance to that product, strong-arming you into an "upgrade."
 However, third party maintenance vendors can continue to provide support and maintenance for your devices long after their EOSL dates, extending the life of your equipment and improving your ROI.
-You could save over 70% with a TPM contract as compared to one with an OEM.
 There's no need to wait until your product reaches EOSL to switch.
 You can start saving money now.
 For answers to common questions about third party maintenance, check out these FAQs.

 Wondering about your equipment's EOL and EOSL dates but not sure where to start?
 Follow these steps to make sure you're doing what's best for your devices.